apollo

 0

-MEXILETINE contains Mexiletine, which works by reducing the sensitivity of heart muscle cells to electrical impulses.
+Mexiletine contains Mexiletine, which works by reducing the sensitivity of heart muscle cells to electrical impulses.
 Thus, it slows down electrical conduction in the heart muscle.
-Thereby, it helps to restore regular heart rhythm.
+Therefore, it helps restore regular heart rhythm.

 Medicinal Benefits

-MEXILETINE contains Mexiletine used to treat life-threatening arrhythmias (irregular heartbeats) such as ventricular arrhythmia.
+Mexiletine contains Mexiletine, which is used to treat life-threatening arrhythmias (irregular heartbeats) such as ventricular arrhythmia.
 It decreases the sensitivity of heart muscle cells to electrical impulses.
 Thus, it slows down electrical conduction in the heart muscle.
 Thereby, it helps restore regular heart rhythm.

 Directions for Use

-Take this medicine as advised by your doctor.
-Swallow it as a whole with a glass of water.
-Do not crush, chew or break it.
+Take this medicine as your doctor advises.
+Swallow it whole with a glass of water.
+Do not crush, chew, or break it.

 Storage